Abuja Declaration (1989)

 The Abuja Declaration is the name frequently given to the communiqué issued after the Islam in Africa conference held in Abuja, Nigeria between 24 and 28 November 1989.
-The conference was organised by the Organisation of Islamic Cooperation (OIC) (at that time called the Organisation of Islamic cooperation) Conference) and it agreed to set up the Islam in Africa Organisation (IAO).
+The conference was organised by the Organisation of Islamic Cooperation (OIC) (at that time called the Organisation of Islamic Conference) and it agreed to set up the Islam in Africa Organisation (IAO).

 Declaration

 The declaration was to the effect that Muslims should unite throughout Africa, the curricula at "various educational establishments" should conform to Muslim ideas, the education of women should be attended to, the teaching of Arabic should be encouraged, and Muslims should support economic relations with Islamic areas worldwide.
 It noted that Muslims in Africa had been deprived of rights to be governed under sharia law and they should strengthen their struggle to reinstate it.
 The Islam in Africa Organisation was formally established in July 1991, also in Abuja and it has stated its objectives.